Rosalind E. Krauss: Greenbergian tradition

-Krauss's attempts to understand the phenomenon of modernist art, in its historical, theoretical, and formal dimensions, have led her in various directions.
-She has, for example, been interested in the development of photography, whose history—running parallel to that of modernist painting and sculpture—makes visible certain previously overlooked phenomena in the "high arts", such as the role of the indexical mark, or the function of the archive.
-She has also investigated certain concepts, such as "formlessness", "the optical unconscious", or "pastiche", which organize modernist practice in relation to different explanatory grids from those of progressive modernism, or the avant-garde.
+Krauss attempts to understand the phenomenon of modernist art in its historical, theoretical and formal dimensions.
+She has been interested in the development of photography, whose history—running parallel to that of modernist painting and sculpture—makes visible certain previously overlooked phenomena in the "high arts", such as the role of the indexical mark, or the function of the archive.
+She has also investigated the concepts of formlessness, the optical unconscious and pastiche, which organize modernist practice in relation to different explanatory grids from those of progressive modernism, or the avant-garde.

-Like many, Krauss had been drawn to the criticism of Clement Greenberg, as a counterweight to the highly subjective, poetic approach of Harold Rosenberg.
-The poet-critic model proved long-lasting in the New York scene, with products from Frank O'Hara to Kynaston McShine to Peter Schjeldahl, but for Krauss and others, its basis in subjective expression was fatally unable to account for how a particular artwork's objective structure gives rise to its associated subjective effects.
+Krauss had been drawn to the criticism of Clement Greenberg, as a counterweight to the subjective, poetic approach of Harold Rosenberg.
+For Krauss, the basis of the poet-critic model in subjective expression is unable to account for how a particular artwork's objective structure gives rise to its associated subjective effects.

-Greenberg's way of assessing how an art object works, or how it is put together, became for Krauss a fruitful resource; even if she and fellow "Greenberger", Michael Fried, would break first with the older critic, and then with each other, at particular moments of judgment, the commitment to formal analysis as the necessary if not sufficient ground of serious criticism would still remain for both of them.
-Decades after her first engagement with Greenberg, Krauss still used his ideas about an artwork's 'medium' as a jumping-off point for her strongest effort to come to terms with post-1980 art in the person of William Kentridge.
-Krauss would formulate this formalist commitment in strong terms, against attempts to account for powerful artworks in terms of residual ideas about an artist's individual genius, for instance in the essays "The Originality of the Avant-Garde: A Postmodernist Repetition" and "Photography's Discursive Spaces."
-For Krauss, and for the school of critics who developed under her influence, the Greenbergian legacy offers at its best a way of accounting for works of art using public and hence verifiable criteria.
+Greenberg's way of assessing how an art object works, or how it is put together, became for Krauss a fruitful resource; although she and Michael Fried broke first with Greenberg, and then with each other, the commitment to formal analysis as the necessary if not sufficient ground of serious criticism still remained for both of them.
+Decades after her first engagement with Greenberg, Krauss still used his ideas about an artwork's medium as a jumping-off point for her effort to come to terms with post-1980 art through William Kentridge.
+Krauss formulates this formalist commitment in strong terms, against attempts to account for powerful artworks in terms of residual ideas about an artist's individual genius, for instance in the essays "The Originality of the Avant-Garde: A Postmodernist Repetition" and "Photography's Discursive Spaces."
+For Krauss, and for the school of critics who developed under her influence, the Greenbergian legacy offers at its best a way of accounting for works of art using public and verifiable criteria.